French

 • Clean, dry, pest-free storage

-• Prepares only low-risk/non-hazardous food items
+• low-risk food/non-hazardous food items

-• low-risk/non-hazardous / food items, pre-packaged, ready-to-eat food items or
+• pre-packaged, ready-to-eat food items or

-• Ensure the sink used for handwashing is thoroughly cleaned and sanitized before using it for dish washing.
+• Ensure the sink used for hand washing is thoroughly cleaned and sanitized before using it for dish washing

 • Food prep cannot be taking place at the same time as dishwashing